 - See trends at a glance with sparklines

-Retrace can monitor a lot of different things about your applications and send you alerts when something isn’t working properly.
-Alerts are grouped by application to show you all open alerts for the application in one view instead of a flurry of emails.
-Retrace offers provides a wide array of performance monitoring capabilities.
+Retrace can monitor the different parameters about your applications and send you alerts when something is not working properly.
+Alerts are grouped by application to show all open alerts for the application in one view instead of a flurry of e-mails.
+Retrace provides a wide array of performance monitoring capabilities.

-- Escalate alerts if not resolved or severity worsens
+- Escalate alerts if not resolved or if severity worsens

 - Configure notifications differently by app and server